 A condition that exists when a telephone receiver or handset is lifted or removed from its cradle, thereby completing a circuit and placing the telephone in use.
 The term refers to the fact that early telephone handsets hung from a switch hook, a hook that activated a switch.
 See also on-hook.

-The term stems from the days when the handset was lifted off an actual hook.
-When the handset was removed, a spring caused contacts to press together, closing the circuit from the telephone to the switchboard in the central office (CO).
-When the handset is placed back on the base, it is said to be "on-hook" and can receive an incoming call.
+The state of a telephone line that allows dialing and transmission but prohibits incoming calls from being answered.
+The phone is off-hook when the handset is lifted off the base of a stationary phone or when Talk is pressed on a portable phone.
+The term stems from the days when the handset rested on an actual hook.
+When it was removed, a spring caused contacts to press together, closing the circuit from the telephone to the switchboard in the central office (CO).
+When a handset is placed back on the base, it is said to be "on-hook," and the phone can receive a call.
+See central office.